sigau/easy_irods_commands/README.md

 FAL56006_29db37dd_251.fast5
 ```
 ### SYNCHRO : SYNCHRONIZE MODIFIED DATA FROM A LOCAL FOLDER WITH IRODS
-This command take as argument the path to a local folder you want to synchronize with irods.
-If the folder is not already on irods it will be created at the root (/zone/home/user) and synchronize using rsync.
+This command take as argument the path to a local folder you want to synchronize with irods and optionally a path in irods where you xwant to synchronise the folder.
+If the folder is not already on irods it will be created at the root (/zone/home/user) by default or where you give the path and synchronize using rsync.
+**If you have already put the folder in irods (with push or synchro) you don't need to give an irods path as the script will find it and do the synchronisation .**
 This command can be use when you create a new project and you know that it will often be modified.
 This command calculate the sha256 of the local file and look for their present in the icat, if they're not in the icat (the file doesn't exist yet in irods or had been edited in local) the file is sent to irods

 This command has been written to be associated with [when-changed](https://github.com/joh/when-changed) : every time a change is detected in your folder by *when-changed* it runs the command synchro on your folder.

 ```
-### SYNCHRONISE THE LOCAL FOLDER "fast5"
+### SYNCHRONISE THE LOCAL FOLDER "Nanoplot" in irods folder "PROJECT_ASSELUS/ONT_READS"

 $ ils
 /lbbeZone/home/gdebaecker:
-  C- /lbbeZone/home/gdebaecker/irods_test
   C- /lbbeZone/home/gdebaecker/NeGa
-  C- /lbbeZone/home/gdebaecker/sr_aselus
-  C- /lbbeZone/home/gdebaecker/test_synchro
+  C- /lbbeZone/home/gdebaecker/PROJECT_ASSELUS

+$ ls Nanoplot/
+full_report.pdf QC_porechop

-$ ./easicmd.py synchro /beegfs/home/gdebaecker/irule/fast5/
+$ ./easicmd.py synchro /beegfs/home/gdebaecker/irule/Nanoplot /lbbeZone/home/gdebaecker/PROJECT_ASSELUS/ONT_READS/

-$ ils
+$ ils ./PROJECT_ASSELUS/ONT_READS/Nanoplot/
-/lbbeZone/home/gdebaecker:
-  C- /lbbeZone/home/gdebaecker/fast5
+/lbbeZone/home/gdebaecker/PROJECT_ASSELUS/ONT_READS/Nanoplot:
+  full_report.pdf
-  C- /lbbeZone/home/gdebaecker/irods_test
+  C- /lbbeZone/home/gdebaecker/PROJECT_ASSELUS/ONT_READS/Nanoplot/QC

+### NOW WE MODIFY OUR LOCAL FOLDER AND WANT TO SYNCHRONISE IT WITH THE ONE IN IRODS
+$ cp -r /beegfs/data/gdebaecker/QC* /beegfs/home/gdebaecker/irule/Nanoplot/

+$ ls Nanoplot/
+full_report.pdf  QC  QC_3kb  QC_porechop

+$ ./easicmd.py synchro /beegfs/home/gdebaecker/irule/Nanoplot/

+$ ils ./PROJECT_ASSELUS/ONT_READS/Nanoplot/
+/lbbeZone/home/gdebaecker/PROJECT_ASSELUS/ONT_READS/Nanoplot:
+  full_report.pdf
-  C- /lbbeZone/home/gdebaecker/NeGa
+  C- /lbbeZone/home/gdebaecker/PROJECT_ASSELUS/ONT_READS/Nanoplot/QC
-  C- /lbbeZone/home/gdebaecker/sr_aselus
+  C- /lbbeZone/home/gdebaecker/PROJECT_ASSELUS/ONT_READS/Nanoplot/QC_3kb
-  C- /lbbeZone/home/gdebaecker/test_synchro
+  C- /lbbeZone/home/gdebaecker/PROJECT_ASSELUS/ONT_READS/Nanoplot/QC_porechop

 ```

 ### IMKDIR : CREATE AN IRODS WITHOUT KNOWING THE FULL TREE VIEW